decentralized-identity/keri/docs/Q-and-A.md

 {TBW prio 3}

 ## *Q: How can I create a private key for my two years old son?
-_The associated identifier receives and holds value, and that nobody can control except for my son, when he's able to manage the keys_
+_And start a KERI public identifier for him.
+The associated identifier receives and holds value, and that nobody can control except for my son, when he's able to manage the keys._

 At some point in time somebody always has authoritative control of identifiers, or simply put "controls the key" or "has the private key" to the value.
 But one can organize Guardianship.
-[A Deeper Understanding of Implementing Guardianship](https://sovrin.org/a-deeper-understanding-of-implementing-guardianship/) at SovrinFoundation and Aries RFC they’ve informed us with an overview at last IIW ([notes](https://docs.google.com/document/d/1O46cj79KGulbDrHbdHa2Ttfnohgi-IiAZITGIRo3wOM/edit)).
+[A Deeper Understanding of Implementing Guardianship](https://sovrin.org/a-deeper-understanding-of-implementing-guardianship/) at SovrinFoundation and [Aries RFCs](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0289-toip-stack/README.md) they’ve informed us with an overview at last IIW ([notes](https://docs.google.com/document/d/1O46cj79KGulbDrHbdHa2Ttfnohgi-IiAZITGIRo3wOM/edit)).

+The Sovrin Guardianship Working group site is [here](https://sovrin.org/guardianship/)

 #### *Q: How can I create a private key for my sixteen years old daugther that is not an adult?
+_And start a KERI public identifier for her._

+It is a legal issue, there can only be one person holding keys.
+Either the parent or the child holds the key.\
-This has to do with temporary guardianship.
-You need to implement a legal construct like the ones mentioned above.
+The problem has to do with temporary guardianship.
+You need to implement an additional legal construct like the ones mentioned above.
+After that a set of governers have control authority.

+Other constructions like multisign or sharing schemes (e.g. Shamir SSS) introduce more parties and more complexity and are not advised.

+#### **Q: How do I organise guardianship over keys meant for somebody else to control at a later stage under specific circumstances?
-A set of related, and widely supported within the DID community, ideas by TNO The Netherlands in a [whitepaper](https://www.researchgate.net/publication/348325716_Decentralized_SSI_Governance_the_missing_link_in_automating_business_decisions) 'Decentralized SSI Governance, the missing link in automating business decisions', that we collectively refer to as “decentralized SSI governance”
+A set of related, and widely supported within the DID community, ideas by TNO The Netherlands in a [whitepaper](https://www.researchgate.net/publication/348325716_Decentralized_SSI_Governance_the_missing_link_in_automating_business_decisions) 'Decentralized SSI Governance, the missing link in automating business decisions', that we collectively refer to as “decentralized SSI governance”.

 # Q&A section Blockchain